How did you get the name Left Foot Charley?

 Where are your vineyards?

 LFC does not own any vineyards.
-Instead we have long term relationships with several growers on Old Mission and Leelanau peninsulas and in Antrim County.
+Instead, we have long-term relationships with several growers on Old Mission and Leelanau peninsulas and in Antrim and Benzie County.
 These are individuals who own 1-12 acres and farm grapes to our mutual specifications.
 They are all experienced farmers who have very significant sites for growing the grape varieties we need.
 These small vineyards are more like a family farm so you will not find a tasting room there.
 They concentrate on growing beautiful grapes for us so we can then concentrate on making beautiful wines.

 We are fortunate to buy our grapes from guys who love wine, relish in a challenge, and own parcels of land well suited to raising vines.
 Our terrain is varied.
 The glaciers carved out pastoral rolling hills but their retreat also dictated that the vineyards sites must be carefully chosen.
 We look for west and south facing slopes, conditions which help the vines capture the precious glow of the sun.